 My Friend Kent

-Getting Splashed by the Dolphin Me & my Friends Petting the Dolphin
+Getting Splashed by the Dolphin Petting the Dolphin

-Speaking of photos, I read many reviews about people saying how expensive they are and, they are right.
-I was very lucky that my good friends Stacey and Kent decided to buy them and share it with me.
+Speaking of photos, I read many reviews about people saying how expensive they are, and they are right.
+I was very lucky that my good friends Stacey and Kent decided to buy them and share them with me.
 They did not even want me to pay for my portion.
 Thanks, guys!

-Just as we were leaving, we saw some iguanas in amongst the rocks.
+Just as we were leaving, we saw some iguanas among the rocks.
 Notice how they are camouflaged—we almost missed them!
 This one looked like he was posing for me.

-It was an awesome day and trip all around with some wonderful memories, riding on the catamaran with the wind in my hair, and smiling the whole time.
+It was an awesome day and trip all around, with some wonderful memories of riding on the catamaran with the wind in my hair and smiling the whole time.
 More importantly, it stressed to me the importance of taking care of our reefs and oceans.

 Have you had the opportunity to swim with the dolphins?
 What did you think?
 Would you recommend it to others?
 Let us know in the comments below.